georgemarselis-nvi/libcertstore/README.md

 `/etc/pki/` is the preferred base. `/etc/ssl/` is supported but not preferred.

 No other paths (e.g. `/etc/letsencrypt/`, `~/.acme.sh/`) are natively recognized.
-If you use a CA tool that writes elsewhere, you have two options:
+If you use a CA tool that writes elsewhere, configure `libcertstore` with the foreign path and it will bind-mount it into `/etc/pki/certstore/` automatically.
+Bind mounts are used instead of symlinks to prevent accidental deletion or redirection.

-1. Configure `libcertstore` to import from that path on renewal.
-2. Bind-mount or symlink the foreign directory into `/etc/pki/certstore/` — `libcertstore` can manage this automatically if configured to do so.

 Default store layout: